uaineteine/ConsoleCentre/README.md

 Just copy the CentreText header and cpp files to your working directory and call.

-See the [ConsoleCentre.cpp](ConsoleCentre/ConsoleCentre.cpp) file for execution of various problems and the levelmap.h and levelmap.cpp for an example execution.
+See the [ConsoleCentre.cpp](ConsoleCentre/ConsoleCentre.cpp) file for execution

 ## Authors